zXmill/project-web-elearning/README.md

     npm test
     ```

-## Certificate Generation & Download
+## Certificate Download

-- Certificate generation is planned.
-When available, you will be able to download certificates from the course completion page.
+- Upon completing a course and its post-test, users can download a certificate from the post-test results page.
+- Currently, the system serves a **dummy certificate** located at `dokumen/sertif.pdf` (downloaded as `sertifikat_kompetensi.pdf`).
+- **Future Enhancements:**
+    - Dynamic certificate generation using a template (e.g., `dokumen/sertif.png`).
+    - A "Confirm Name" modal will allow users to verify their name before the certificate is generated with their actual name.
+    - A dedicated page to view certificates online (planned for frontend route `/course/:courseId/certificate`).

 ## Additional Notes
 - **.env Files:**